inclusive-design/adaptive-palette/docs/WordPrediction.md

 A message is saved when the user presses **Speak** or **Sentence**: both mean the message is finished, so it counts towards prediction.

-Repeated messages are stored every time, not merged.
-Repetition is what tells the feature which words matter to this user.
+Repeated messages identical to the last stored message are skipped.

 The log is limited to `maxStoredRecords` entries.
 When the limit is reached, the oldest records are removed first.
 Setting it to `0` keeps the feature running but stores nothing, which also means no